arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 ## Don't use _not null_ initially

 Say you want to add a _not null_ column.
 Lovely.
 I hate _nulls_ in db.
-But if you add _not null_ column without a default in revision B, and then you have to go to quickly go back to revision A, then you are in trouble.
+But if you add _not null_ column without a default in revision B, and then you must quickly go back to revision A, then you are in trouble.
 Old code has no knowledge of the new column.
 It doesn't know what to enter there.
 You can of course reverse the migration but that means additional work in stressful circumstances.
 And chances are, you are doing it so rarely that